Pompeo: Huawei Tech Threatens UK's Sovereignty

 Pompeo: Huawei Tech Threatens National Sovereignty

-Secretary of State Mike Pompeo says that protecting data online is critical to national sovereignty, protection that is not compatible with Huawei technology.
+Secretary of State Mike Pompeo said that protecting data online is critical to national sovereignty, protection that is not compatible with Huawei technology.

-The United Kingdom is said to be considering allowing Huawei technology into its 5G network (https://www.multichannel.com/news/rogers-slams-uk-decision-to-work-with-huawei), something the Trump Administration has apparently concluded should not happen either here or abroad given how connected world data flows have become.
+The United Kingdom is said to be considering allowing Huawei technology into its 5G network, something the Trump Administration has apparently concluded should not happen either here or abroad given how connected world data flows have become.

 In a tweet Sunday (Jan.
 26), Pompeo associated himself with that sentiment as expressed by a conservative member of Parliament: